-(2).
-Indicator title Number of SCM prescripts reviewed in line with SCM legislative developments.

-Definition SCM prescripts reviewed in accordance with National and Provincial legislation and

-PPPFA regulations.

-Source of data Prescripts received from municipalities, departments and public entities for review.

-Method of calculation / Number of prescripts reviewed.

-Assessment

-Means of verification Copies of actual policies reviewed.

-Availability of key stakeholders.

-Assumptions Stakeholders submit the prescripts to PT for review.

-Disaggregation of

-beneficiaries (where Not Applicable.

-applicable)

-Spatial Transformation Not Applicable

-(where applicable) Not Applicable.

-Calculation type Accumulative.

-Reporting cycle Quarterly.

-Desired performance To monitor the accuracy and relevance of the prescripts in line with provincial

-stakeholders and National Treasury Instruction notes.
+(3).
+Indicator title Number of SCM prescripts/policies reviewed.
+Definition To ensure the revision of SCM prescripts in accordance with National and Provincial legislation and prescripts.
+Source of data The revision of SCM prescripts takes into account the views of provincial stakeholders in line with National Treasury Instruction notes.
+Prescripts received from municipalities, departments and public entities for review.
+Method of calculation / Assessment Quantitative.
+Each prescript is counted to measure the achievement of the SCM targets against quarterly objectives.
+Means of verification Copies of actual policies reviewed and a copy of a policy with amendments / a copy of review findings.
+Assumptions Availability of key stakeholders.
+The accuracy of the prescripts is dependent on the reliability of the input provided at the stage of implementation.
+Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Accumulative per annum Reporting cycle Quarterly.
+Desired performance The indicator is to monitor the accuracy and relevance of the prescripts in line with provincial stakeholders and National Treasury Instruction notes.
 Indicator responsibility Director: Supply Chain Management

-(3).
-Indicator Title Number of reports produced on the status of Bid Appeals Tribunal and Municipal

-Bid Appeals Tribunal.
+(4).
+Indicator Title Number of reports produced on the status of Bid Appeals Tribunal and Municipal Bid Appeals Tribunal.
 Definition Reports indicating the status on the number of bid appeals received.

-Source of data Appeals received from Appellants and responses from institutions.

-Means of verification Signed quarterly report on status of appeals received.

-Method of calculation Number of reports produced.

-/Assessment Number of reports produced.

-Assumptions The unit will facilitate tribunal meetings once or twice a month depending on the

-number of bid appeals received.

-Disaggregation of

-beneficiaries (where Not Applicable.

-applicable)

-Spatial Transformation Not Applicable.

-(where applicable) Tiot Applicable.

-Calculation type Accumulative.

-Reporting Cycle Quarterly

-Desired performance To ensure fairness and transparency in appointing service providers by Departments and Municipalities and also to address any unfair process that occurred during the award of tender.
+Source of data Appeals received from Appellants and responses from institutions Means of verification Signed quarterly report on status of appeals received Method of calculation/Assessme nt Quantitative Each report is counted to measure the achievement of the SCM targets against quarterly objectives.
+Assumptions The unit will facilitate tribunal meetings once or twice a month depending on the number of bid appeals received.
+Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Accumulative per annum Reporting Cycle Quarterly Desired performance The indicator is to ensure fairness and transparency in appointing service providers by Departments and Municipalities and also to address any unfair process that occurred during the award of tender.
 Indicator responsibility Director: Supply Chain Management

-(4).
-Indicator Title Number of Contract Management training sessions conducted at public sector institutions.
-Definition To provide the training sessions on contract management at Departments, Definition Municipalities and Public Entities.
-Source of data Dated and signed attendance register, online register and Training material.
-Method of calculation / Number of training sessions conducted.
-Assessment Means of verification Dated and signed attendance register, online register and Training material.
+(5).
+Indicator Title Number of Contract Management training sessions conducted at Departments, Municipalities and Public Entities.
+Definition Training registers indication number of sessions conducted on contract management.
+Source of data National/Provincial Instruction Notes/Policies/SOPs.
+Method of calculation / Assessment Number of training sessions.
+Means of verification Signed and Dated attendance registers.
 Assumptions Availability of key stakeholders.
-Disaggregation of beneficiaries (where N/A applicable) Spatial Transformation N/A (where applicable) IV/A Reporting Cycle Quarterly.
-Calculation type Cumulative Desired performance To provide training on contract management framework in order to equip officials Desired performance and reduce irregular expenditure.
+Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Reporting Cycle Quarterly.
+Calculation type Cumulative per annum.
+Desired performance The indicator is to provide training on contract management framework in order to equip officials and reduce irregular expenditure.
 Indicator responsibility Director: Contract Management (SCM)